aliok/knative-backstage-demo/quickstart/README.md

 This demo app is a container image built from https://github.com/aliok/knative-backstage-demo

+A video of the demo is available at https://www.youtube.com/watch?v=4h1j1v8KrY0

 ## Prerequisites

 You need a Kubernetes cluster with Knative Eventing and Serving deployed.